Tohatchi, New Mexico: Private school

 A private, non-profit facility for students with special needs began in 1976 at Chuska Boarding School.
 The program aimed to provide opportunities for engaging in life skills, academics, and vocational education, as an effort to develop and maintain special education services for the local indigenous community.
-Called "A School for Me, Inc.", it served 76 students in 1977.
+Called "A School for Me, Inc.", it served 76 students in 1977 and only 58 in 1982.

 Local tribal government

 Tohatchi has a chapter house, a local administrative office that governs a part of the Fort Defiance Agency of the Navajo Nation.
 It was built in 1952 and renovated in 1989.